Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 The difference was…impressive.

 Between the megadose of Crude, the damn near half a Werne he’d eaten, and whatever exertion that incredible suit of his demanded, Daar had recovered entirely and clawed himself not just back into fighting trim, but possibly into the finest fighting trim Walsh had ever seen in…well, practically anyone.
-Every line of his body---hell, his very *being*---radiated strength and crackled with the will and ability to fight.
+Every line of his body - hell, his very *being* - radiated strength and crackled with the will and ability to fight.

 He had reappeared at a standoffish distance and nobody said a word as they took in the depth of the change.
 Champion Daar had reinvented himself in mold of an avatar of retribution; strong, fierce, recharged and rejuvenated, his claws sharpened into razors and his fur cleaned up and shorn almost down to the skin.